-CPS was encouraged that Springfield has acknowledged the need for pension parity for the first time.
-In June, Springfield agreed to supplement the district's pension payment by \$215 million in June 2017.
-Although the measure is contingent on approval of broader pension reforms, the State's leaders committed to providing this funding, and if it were not included in CPS' budget, would result in painful cuts to classrooms.
+CPS was encouraged that Springfield has acknowledged the need for greater fairness in pension funding for the first time.
+In June, as part of a bipartisan agreement, Springfield agreed to supplement the district's pension payment by \$215 million in June 2017.
+Though a bill was passed and sent to the Governor that would have delivered \$215 million to CPS, the Governor's veto forced CPS to take mid-year budget action by furloughing employees and freezing funds at schools.